-Prolyl 4-hydroxylase (P4H) inhibitor; inhibits hypoxia-inducible factor α (HIF-α) prolyl hydroxylase (HIF-PH).
+DMOG is a prolyl 4-hydroxylase (P4H) inhibitor; inhibits hypoxia-inducible factor α (HIF-α) prolyl hydroxylase (HIF-PH).
 Increases levels of HIF-1α; promotes cell survival under hypoxic conditions.
 Inhibits differentiation of hematopoietic stem cells (HSCs) in culture.

 |Storage||Store at -20°C|